UrbanCode/velocity-info/index.md

 These are not product issues, but a way to contribute to user content, so topics are very open.
 For instance, you might request new content like a workbook, suggest supplementary info, or describe a hurdle and/or solution.

 Issues are highly searchable, so make sure to search for a related issue before posting a new one.
-Because of this, you can use velocity-info issues as a sort of Q&A on its own.
+Also, because of this, you can use velocity-info issues as a sort of Q&A on its own.

-Just click on the "Issues" tab or the link below to get started: https://github.com/UrbanCode/velocity-info/issues.
+Just click on the "Issues" tab from the repository or the link here to get started: https://github.com/UrbanCode/velocity-info/issues

 ![](workbooks/general/contribute_issue.png)